Count Dankula: Politics

-In the BBC Three documentary regarding his trial, Meechan claims that he was once a communist and left-wing before the controversy surrounding him.
+In the BBC Three documentary regarding his trial, Meechan said he was once a communist and left-wing before the controversy surrounding him.
+He currently identifies as a libertarian, though his politics have become progressively more right-wing in recent years.

-On 16 June 2018, Meechan announced that he had joined UKIP along with fellow YouTubers Carl Benjamin and Paul Joseph Watson in what Watson describes as an attempted "soft coup".
+On 16 June 2018, Meechan announced that he had joined UKIP along with fellow right-wing YouTubers Carl Benjamin and Paul Joseph Watson in what Watson describes as an attempted "soft coup".
 In April 2019, Meechan said he intended to stand for MEP on behalf of UKIP in the upcoming 2019 European Parliament election in the United Kingdom.
+During his campaign, the BBC reported that Meechan had directed his followers on Twitter to join a Discord channel containing racist content and expressions of support for neo-Nazi organisations.
+The report also stated that Meechan, using the name Count Dankula, had posted racial slurs about black people in the channel.
+Following the report, Discord banned the server.
 He was named fourth on UKIP's list in Scotland, but was not elected after UKIP won only 1.8% of the vote in Scotland.

 In November 2019, Meechan posted a video announcing that he had left UKIP, citing internal disputes and backstabbing within the party over their leadership as his reason for leaving.
 Meechan stood in the 2021 Scottish Parliament election as a candidate for the Scottish Libertarian Party, finishing fifth in Motherwell and Wishaw with 254 votes.
 He was also first on the party's regional list for the Central Scotland region.